 Director of Health Services

 We are very fortunate to have Kristi Smith, RN, BSN leading our Health Services at Madison Academy.
 She has built our program from the ground up and has been invaluable in helping put together our plans.
-We also have Dr. Jackie Horton who teaches in our Medical Academy who will be providing support as needed.
+She, along with nurses from several area schools, have been in collaboration together this summer working on best practices.
+We also have Dr. Jackie Horton who teaches in our Medical Academy who will be providing counsel and support as needed.

 We have a clinic that is functional with restroom, refrigeration and 2 beds.
-In addition, we are in the process of locating and outfitting an “Isolation Area” that would serve as a supplemental space for anyone needing to be removed from the school population for a specified time.
+In addition, we will have an “Isolation Area” that will be available as a supplemental space for anyone needing to be removed from the school population for a specified time.

 General Levels of Infection

 The State Department of Education, in conjunction with the State Department of Health, has given us this continuum as guidelines to determine the levels of risk and spread.
-These levels could be determined in the form of a directive from the state government or could be used locally, as needed, within by our Madison Family.
+These levels could be determined in the form of a directive from the state government.
+However, in most cases, schools will be allowed to make determinations within their own school based on their numbers.
+In MA’s case, in conjunction with the local health department, we would assess our own data and determine the level within our school and appropriate course of action.Level 1 -Minimal Risk

 Teaching Models in Response to Levels of Spread